Thermocouple Types For Measuring Different Temperature Ranges

 |Thermocouple type||ANSI MC96.1||IEC 60584-3||BS 1843|

-The thermocouple connectors all has standard colors according to both IEC and ANSI.
+The thermocouple connectors all have standard colors according to both IEC and ANSI.

 ANSI Thermocouple Connector Color Codes

-For the ANSI standard the standard colors for the thermocouple connector are the same as the colors of the extention cables.
+For the ANSI standard, the standard colors for the thermocouple connector are the same as the colors of the extension cables.
 As an example, the connectors for the K type thermocouples are yellow.
 Because the cable color of the extension cable is yellow according to the ANSI standard.

 IEC Connector Color Codes for Thermocouples